You must choose.

 Protecting Your Holy Grail - Your Data And Servers

 Malicious attackers are not going after a golden cup but your hardcoded credentials, which they can use to gain access to your valuable data and resources.
-We call those GitGuardian Canary Tokens, and you can deploy them right now for free to enhance your security.
+We call those GitGuardian Canary Tokens, or ggcanary tokens for short, and you can deploy them right now for free to enhance your security.
+If you like webinars, you can check out the one we recorded about ggcanary.

 In an ideal world, you would be able to stop all malicious attackers from ever getting through your defenses.
 But in all reality, given the nature of supply chain attacks and the high probability of misconfigurations occurring somewhere in our ever-growing DevOps environments, the odds are never truly zero that unauthorized actors will gain access to internal systems, including scripts, code, and configuration files.